AAA Warns Indiana Residents Not to Play Pokémon Go and Drive

 Three car accidents involving drivers who were playing Pokémon Go happened in Texas, New York and Pennsylvania.
 At Texas A&M University, police reported that a driver had exited a car to catch a Pokémon when another motorist rear-ended the parked vehicle.
 In New York, a driver looked down at his phone to check on the game and then wrapped his car around a tree.
 There was another accident in Pittsburgh in which a teen was hit by a car while playing Pokémon Go and crossing a busy intersection.

-If you suffered injuries in a car crash with a distracted driver, contact the South Bend car accident lawyers at Pfeifer, Morgan & Stesiak right away.
+If you suffered injuries in a car crash with a distracted driver, contact the personal injury lawyers at Pfeifer, Morgan & Stesiak right away.
 We will review your legal claim for free to help you find out if you are entitled to compensation.

 Call us today at (844) 678-1800.